learnmonkey/learnmonkey.github.io/README.md

 python commit.py
 ```

-Just calling the file gives you a help command.
+Just calling the file gives you a help command on all of the features it provides.